vegu-ai/talemate/README.md

 | [GPT-3.5-turbo](https://platform.openai.com/)                 | Remote         | It's really inconsistent with JSON responses, plus its probably still just as heavily censored as GPT-4.
 If you want to run it i'd suggest running it for the conversation agent, and use GPT-4 for the other agents. **If you do use this make sure to monitor your api usage, talemate tends to send a lot more requests than other roleplaying applications.** |

 I have not tested with Llama 1 models in a while, Lazarus was really good at roleplay, but started failing on JSON requirements.

-I have not tested with anything below 13B parameters.

 ## Connecting to an LLM